anedyaio/anedya-dev-core/README.md

 - MQTT or HTTP connection state
 - IPv4 or IPv6 stack
 - Connection through some Modems

+Interface implementations for some platforms are available in interface folder, which can be used directly or as an reference to start a port to new hardware.

 The core library does not have any other dependency apart from the platform layer.